Community Food Distribution

 Our club's Community Affairs Committee is participating in a humanitarian effort and we are inviting club members to help.
 We learned about this service from fellow Rotarian Wilbur Bell.

 True Deliverance Church of Christ in West Perrine has been providing food to food insecure families for over 20 years.
-The church is aided through the assistance and donations from the federal government, Feeding America, local and out of state farmers and local grocery stores.
+The church is aided through the assistance and donations from individual club members, the Rotary Club's Foundation, the Federal government, Feeding America, local and out of state farmers and local grocery stores.

 The food distribution occurs every Tuesday and Rotary volunteers are welcome to volunteer every Tuesday, especially those who can physically carry and place heavy boxes of food in vehicle trunks.
 Food distribution starts at 9:30 a.m. and runs until the food is depleted which is typically around 12:30 p.m.

 How to Participate